khaledfarg133/amazon-video-games-automation/README.md

-# Amazon Price Filter & Basket Validation – Selenium / TestNG (Maven)
+# Amazon Price Filter & Checkout Automation – Selenium / TestNG (Maven)

 ## 📌 Overview

-This project is an automated UI testing framework designed to validate product listing, price filtering, cart operations, and basket subtotal accuracy on **Amazon**.
+This project is a fully automated UI testing framework for **Amazon**, designed to cover:

+- Product listing scanning
+- Price filtering
+- Add-to-Cart logic
+- Basket validation
+- Address creation
+- Payment page navigation

-It is built using **Java 21**, **Selenium WebDriver**, **TestNG**, and **Maven**.
+It uses **Java 21**, **Selenium WebDriver**, **TestNG**, and **Maven**.

-### Main workflow automated by the test:
+### 🔄 Full Automated Workflow

-1. Log in to Amazon with valid credentials.
+1. Log in using valid Amazon credentials.
-2. Navigate to a predefined Amazon category.
+2. Navigate to the “All Video Games” department.
-3. Scan product listing pages and extract product titles + prices.
+3. Read all product cards (titles + prices) across multiple pages.
-4. Filter products based on a configurable price limit.
+4. Filter products under a configurable price limit.
-5. Add all eligible products to the cart:
+5. Add eligible products to cart:
-   - First attempt from the listing card.
+   - Try from listing
-   - If unavailable, open product details in a new tab.
+   - If unavailable, open product details page
-6. Open the Basket page.
+6. Open the basket in a new tab.
 7. Read all basket items (name, price, quantity).
-8. Calculate subtotal from items and compare it with the UI subtotal.
+8. Recalculate subtotal and validate against the UI subtotal.
 9. Compare:
-   - Filtered items
+   - Filtered list
-   - Items added to cart
-   - Items appearing in basket

-Ensures consistency between UI pages and cart behavior.
+   - Added-to-cart list
+   - Basket contents
+10. Proceed to checkout → Add new address → Navigate to payment page.

 ---